lowRISC/opentitan/hw/ip/otbn/doc/developing_otbn.md

 guide](../../../../doc/contributing/sw/otbn_sw.md)).

 `otbn_as.py` and `otbn_ld.py` can be used to build .elf files for use with simulations.
-They work work similarly to binutils programs they wrap.
+They work similarly to binutils programs they wrap.

 ```
 hw/ip/otbn/util/otbn_as.py -o prog_bin/prog.o prog.s